wp-plugins/mailchimp-sync/README.md

 This will download the latest development version of the MailChimp Sync plugin.
 While this version is usually stable, it is not recommended for use in a production environment.

-Note that this plugin depends on [MailChimp for WordPress](https://mc4wp.com/) to work, so you will need to install that plugin first.
+Note that this plugin depends on [MailChimp for WordPress](https://mc4wp.com/) (free or premium) to work, so you will need to install that plugin first.

 Bugs